RCVolus/league-observer-tool/README.md

 * Before saving, close the Observer Tool either from the tray or with File -> Quit
 * Save the changed config file

+## A Note on Memory Reading
+Since version 5.0.0, the Observer tool implements passive memory reading based on [Farsight](https://github.com/floh22/native-farsight-module).
+Riot has previously stated passive memory reading is allowed, although this policy might change at any time without warning.
+Currently, memory reading while spectating should not cause you issues.
+Make sure you turn off the observer tool when playing games.
+Use at your own risk.

+Since memory offsets change with every patch and need to be updated, memory reading will not work immediately after game updates.
+Farsight has a [guide](https://github.com/floh22/native-farsight-module) on updating offsets yourself.

 ## Setting up LiveEvents API
 For ingame Events (e.g., Dragon or Baron kills), the LiveEvents API needs to be configured locally:
 1. Add the following to `game.cfg` (located in `[install path]\Riot Games\League of Legends\Config`):